jtahiata/jtahiata/README.md

 - 👀 I’m interested in Data Science, Python programming and Web development
 - 🌱 I’m currently learning API deployement
 - 💞️ I’m looking to collaborate on industrial cases
-- 📫 How to reach me : Github
+- 📫 How to reach me : https://github.com/jtahiata/

 <!---
 jtahiata/jtahiata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.